 Winners are welcome

-Bookmakers hate losing.
-Every time you win a bet you have shaved a little more off of their profits for the year and it’s not uncommon for highly successful punters to be banned from bookies entirely.
+Bookmakers don’t like losing, same as every punter.
+Every time you win a bet you took a little more off of their profits for the year and it’s not uncommon for highly successful punters to be banned from bookies entirely.

 Betting exchanges don’t really care who wins the bet, they get their commission regardless of the result.

-So, no matter how much money you win you will never be banned from an exchange — so long as everything is above board!
+So, no matter how much money you win you will never get banned from an betting exchange — as long as everything is above the board!

 Sure bets allowed

 Sure bets, also known as “Greening Up” or “Trading”, are a combination of bets that guarantee you a profit regardless of the outcome of an event.